Calibration module stable¶

 - Cross-BC existence checks on source ids.

-MeasuredSource.procedure_id,ComputedSource.dataset_id, andAssertedSource.actor_idare bare references; the write path does not verify the target exists at the time the revision is appended. - Per-revision projection.
-A
+MeasuredSource.procedure_id,ComputedSource.dataset_id, andAssertedSource.actor_idare bare references; the write path does not verify the target exists at the time the revision is appended. - Automatic alignment-to-calibration bridge.
+When an alignment or characterization Procedure completes, the revision it produced is appended by the caller (an explicit

 proj_calibration_revisionsread model is deferred.
 Single-aggregate revision reads go throughGET /calibrations/{id}, which folds the aggregate's event stream.